pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sega-SC3000.md

     zcc +sc3000 -subtype=rom -omyrom.sc program.c

-This is an experimental option to create a ROM cartridge
+The ROM should also be compatible with the Sega SG-1000.

 # Supported libraries

-Most of the [monochrome gaphics](library/monographics) lib and most of the [MSX](library/msx) stuff are supported.
+Most of the [monochrome graphics](library/monographics) lib and most of the [MSX](library/msx) functions are supported.
+Due to the different BASIC ROMs available, the library does not depend on any ROM routines.

 # Emulator hints